thomasnyc/Illumina-dragen-gcp-batch/cromwell-submission/README.md

 `java -Dconfig.file=gcpbatchillumina.conf -jar cromwell-87-cc50a1f-SNAP.jar run cromwell-dragen.wdl`

 We use the cromwell-87 compiled jar file.
 You can download the Cromwell page: https://github.com/broadinstitute/cromwell/releases
+GCP Batch integration was not part of the standard cromwell release yet.
+You may need to compile the cromwell from the development branch.

 Happy Computing